DaviDevMod/E-commerce/README.md

 This allows search engines to properly crawl and index the site.
 Next.js also comes with built in image optimization and lazy loading.

-This web app takes advantage of MongoDB **connection pooling** to get quick access to database and fast server responses.
+This web app takes advantage of MongoDB **connection pooling** to get quick access to the database and fast server responses.